Portaria is a beautiful, traditional, mountainous village, built at 650 meters, on the western slope of the Pelion mountain, in mainland Greece.

 Walk by the Small Quaint Portaria Shops

-From Portaria’s main square walk by the small shops selling goods and herbs from Pelion mountain.
+From Portaria’s main square walk by the small shops selling goods and herbs from Pelion Mountain.
 It can be tough to choose from the numerous colorful jars with, fruit and nut jams, folklore art, and amazing local honey!

 Women’s Agrotourism Cooperative showroom is located on the main road, opposite Melina Merkouri Square.
 This is the best place to buy freshly handmade products such as sweets, jams, honey, liqueurs, herbs, noodles, pickles, or tomato paste.